 In terms of competition for customers, we view ourselves as a member of the broadband communications industry, which encompasses multi-channel video for television and related broadband services, such as high-speed Internet, telephone, and other interactive video services.
 In the broadband industry, our principal competitor for video services throughout our territory is direct broadcast satellite ("DBS") and our principal competitor for high-speed Internet services is DSL provided by telephone companies.
-Our principal competitors for telephone services are established telephone companies, other telephone service and the upgrades of their networks, they will become increasingly more significant competitors for both high-speed Internet and video customers.
+Our principal competitors for telephone services are established telephone companies, other telephone service providers, and other carriers, including VoIP providers.
+Based on telephone companies' entry into video service and the upgrades of their networks, they will become increasingl y more significant competitors for both high-speed Internet and video customers.
 At this time, we do not consider other cable operators to be significant competitors in our overall market, as overbuilds are infrequent and geographically spotty (although in any particular market, a cable operator overbuilder would likely be a significant competitor at the local level).